rigetti/pyquil/docs/source/qpu_overview.rst

     implemented to measure the qubit-qubit effective frequency shift.
     :math:`\textbf{b,}` Capacitive coupling between neighboring qubits expressed in MHz.

-..
-Table 2 shows the two-qubit gate performance
-    of Rigetti 19Q.
-These parameters refer to parametric CZ gates performed on one pair at a time.
-The flux pulse that activates these entangling gates is a square pulse with linear rise time and fall down time of :math:`30 \, \textrm{ns}`.
-The amplitude of the flux pulse :math:`A_0` is expressed in terms of flux quanta.
-When :math:`A_0 = 1 \, \Phi_0`, the qubit performs complete oscillations between maximum sweet spots.
-The parameter :math:`f_\textrm{m}` is the modulation frequency of the applied flux pulse and its optimal value is estimated by fitting a vertical slice of a two-qubit chevron interaction with a sinc function model.
-The gate time is calibrated by fitting sinusoidal oscillations of coherent population exchange between the
-    :math:`|20\rangle \leftrightarrow |11\rangle` states.

 Table 2 shows the two-qubit gate performance of Rigetti 19Q.
 These parameters refer to parametric CZ gates